 Optional Stop B. Shopping Old San Juan

-Yes of course there are the regular tourist shops for handicrafts, t-shirts and jewelry but in the area of Calle del Cristo and Calle Fortaleza you will find a few designer outlets such as Coach, Ralph Lauren and Dooney and Burke.
+Yes, of course, there are the regular tourist shops for handicrafts, t-shirts and jewellery but in the area of Calle del Cristo and Calle Fortaleza, you will find a few designer outlets such as Coach, Ralph Lauren and Dooney and Burke.

 One unique shop is the Butterfly People Art Gallery 257 Calle Cruz just north of Calle Tetuan.
 They have the most amazing works of art entirely made from butterflies.

 Looking for a Panama hat?
 Visit world-renowned Olé Curiosidades at 105 Calle Fortaleza (between Calle del Cristo and San José).
 Owner Gustavo Lerner has made hats for some very famous people, and you could just be one of them.
-Each hat is measured and customized for you.
+Each piece is measured and customised for you.

 Optional Stop C. Barrachina Restaurant

-It is said to be the place where the pina colada was first made in 1963.
-I don’t know about that being true but the décor is nice and Friday and Saturday evenings include entertainment and dancing.
-Also to note is that they also offer free luggage storage area for customers (9am to 5 pm) if this is your last day in town.
+Barrachina Restaurant is said to be the place where the pina colada was first made in 1963.
+I don’t know about that being true but the décor is nice, you can taste some Puerto Rican cuisine, and Friday and Saturday evenings include entertainment and dancing.
+Also to note is that they also offer free luggage storage area for customers (9 am to 5 pm) if this is your last day in town.
 We’ve used this service before and had no issues at all.
 We spent the day touring and then returned to our luggage and had dinner before our flight home.